Ukraine rebels' no-frills referendum fraught with perils

 "This is not about independence but sovereignty, the will of the people," he said, in the kind of opaque language that has ordinary residents confused as to what exactly they are being asked to endorse.

-He cited the example of Kosovo, which declared independence from Serbia in 2008 and has been recognised by more than 100 countries.
+He cited the example of Kosovo, which declared independence from Serbia in 2008 and has been recognized by more than 100 countries.

 Opinion polls suggest most want to remain within Ukraine, but as some kind of autonomous republic able to resist the pro-Western path Kiev has set the country on since the ouster of Moscow-backed president Viktor Yanukovich in late February.